 00000000 20 44 41 54 41 42 41 53 45 20 4b 45 59 20 45 4e | DATABASE KEY EN| 00000010 43 52 59 50 54 49 4f 4e |CRYPTION| 00000018

 The resulting hash value is the key to our communication ACL database.
 If so desired, a prefix of the hash value may alternatively be used, but care must be taken to avoid clashes.
 A wide consensus exists that 128 bit reduces the risk of a clash to unreliastically low values.
-Reasons for preferring a prefix instead of the full hash value might be space efficiency or a desire not to leak too much information as an oracle.
-The latter however, is not realistic because a length that avoids clashes also suffices in an oracle function.
+A reason for preferring a prefix instead of the full hash value might be space efficiency.
 TODO: One final reason to use a prefix could be the use of a trailing part of the hash outcome as a key, which is a little bit simpler than what is proposed below, but also based on the assumptions that hash outcomes are large enough to avoid both the clash and a security key; as it happens however, this is how hashes are scaled, in an attempt to avoid birthday attacks.
 TODO: Are birthday attacks a risk in our use of hashes, or are they in fact useful to reduce the oracle function for a stolen database?

 Iteration starts at the most concrete value, and ends at the most generic.
 The most concrete entry should win any conflict between mutual entries, so the search stops as soon as a key is found.
 At this point, we have a value to process.

 When no entry matches at all, the communication attempt is not permitted.

 We shall add similar protection to the values found in the database.
 This can be achieved through encryption.